TerryOtt/backblaze-drive-stats-analysis/README.md

 ```

 ## Runtime Data

 This section demonstrates the effects of various amounts of CPU and RAM
 resources when running this script.

-I _happened_ to test on AWS EC2 instances as it was convenient, but to be clear,
+I _happened_ to test on AWS EC2 instances as it was convenient for me.
-the script runs fine on anything with the following three things:
-* a Python 3.x intepreter
-* Python `pip` to install this script's Python dependencies
-* 8+ GB of memory
-* Network access

-I've even tested on multiple architectures (both x86-64 amd ARM64) because, well,
-why not?

-Pricing is `us-west-1` prices (USD) as of 2025-10-26
+Tests were performed in AWS's `us-west-1` region, as it has the lowest latency to
+the Backblaze data.
+Per-minute `us-west-1` pricing (USD) is from 2025-10-28.

 * **c7i.24xlarge** (48C/96T CPU, 192 GB memory): minutes
   *  USD (0.1781 USD / minute)